g-marcin/g-marcin/README.md

 <h2>About me:</h2>

 Fine design and bringing it into life is what I am passionate about.
 That is why I decided to change the course of my career and started to learn web development.

-With the background in nautical science I am lookinng for my first commercial experience as a frontend developer.
+Please go ahead and visit my portfolio site ---> <a href="https://mgrzmil.dev"></a> proudly hosted on private vps with cloudflare domain

 I deeply focus on getting a good understanding of javascript characteristics and environment.
 In my projects I take advantage of tools such as: static type checkers - Typescript, linters - ESlint and code formatters - Prettify.
 On regular basis i revise studied topics and collect them into a blog posts.